facebookresearch/xformers/HOWTO.md

 Please note that this approach is not restricted to the attention, you can always import directly and work with `xformers.components.MultiHeadDispatch`, or `xformers.components.feedforward.FusedMLP`, or even `xformers.factory.xFormerEncoderBlock`.

+Something else of note is that, __while most attentions in xFormers will support a `causal` flag, one would really benefit from a pure causal computation (ie: only working on the lower triangular attention matrix) with the Sparse and BlockSparse attention if using a matching lower triangular pattern__. xFormers will possibly automate this in the future.

 ### I'm used to PyTorch Transformer Encoder, do you have an equivalent ?

 PyTorch already exposes a couple of pure Transformer blocks, for instance TransformerEncoder and [TransformerEncoderLayer](https://pytorch.org/docs/stable/generated/torch.nn.TransformerEncoderLayer.html?highlight=encoder#torch.nn.TransformerEncoderLayer).